-My MP has promised to help all she can, but there is strength in numbers so please get in touch either at;
+My MP has promised to help all she can, but there is strength in numbers so please get in touch.

 Thank you for your email question.
 As you know our understanding of the role of vitamin B12 in dogs is far from complete, but there are several clinical diseases in which we know deficiency may occur.
 During our undergraduate Course, students will be taught about vitamin B12 in several modules eg nutrition and gastroenterology, as well as on clinical rotations when they see cases in practice.

 If deficiency is present recommendations for dose rates vary but usually weekly injections are given for several weeks.